Labour MP mugged by phone-snatching gang on way back to London flat

 The Blackpool South MP was walking home from Parliament around 10pm and called into a corner shop to pick up a parcel, but it was closed.
 He had been on the phone to his wife and put his phone in his pocket, he told the PA news agency.

 As he turned around and took a few steps, a group of five or six individuals all dressed in black and wearing balaclavas grabbed him and took his phone.
-They then made a quick getaway on their bikes, he said.
+They then made a quick getaway on what appeared to be pedal bikes, he said.

 He locked his iPhone using his smartwatch and when the police came, he helped them to track the phone to a location where an individual was caught with a bag of phones and arrested.
 Mr Webb’s phone has not been recovered.